 - Increased teeth sensitivity

 If you experience any of these symptoms outside of our office, be sure to report them to your dentist at your next appointment.
 It’s important that we understand the range of your symptoms to properly diagnose and treat your teeth grinding.
-Please schedule an appointment online, and we look forward to seeing you soon.
+Request an appointment by calling us at 919.646.6294 today.